dougeby/IntuneDocs/intune/device-compliance-get-started.md

 - the device has a grace period that is expired, then the assigned value for the compliance policy is NonCompliant.
 - the device has a grace period that is in the future, then the assigned value for the compliance policy is InGracePeriod.

-The following table summarizes the previous points.
+The following table summarizes the previous points:

 |Actual compliance status|Value of assigned grace period|Effective compliance status|